Use What You Know: Causal Foundation Models with Partial Graphs: Introduction

 \section{Introduction}

-Causal questions such as \emph{``what happens if a variable is intervened upon?"} are central to science and decision making.
-Traditional approaches \citep{imbens2015causal, pearl2009causality} are tailored to specific settings where certain assumptions hold.
+Causal questions are central to science and decision-making.
+Traditional approaches to answer those questions \citep{imbens2015causal, pearl2009causality} are tailored to specific settings where certain assumptions hold.
 This effectively makes estimating causal effects a two-step process: \textbf{(i)} make identification assumptions (e.g.\ through a causal graph), \textbf{(ii)} choose an estimator based on those assumptions.
 This approach has produced a sizeable toolbox of estimators, and selecting amongst them requires substantial expertise.
-In other areas of machine learning, a similar reliance on human expertise has been reduced by using foundation models that are trained once on diverse datasets and adapt their predictions \emph{in context} to the specific task at hand, eliminating the need for bespoke estimators \citep{wang2024qwen2, moor2023foundation, bodnar2025foundation, brown2020language}.
+In other areas of machine learning, a similar reliance on human expertise has been reduced by using foundation models that are trained once on diverse datasets and adapt their predictions \emph{in context} to the specific task at hand, eliminating the need for bespoke estimators \citep{wang2024qwen2, bodnar2025foundation, brown2020language}.